wp-plugins/tynt-insight-for-wordpress/readme.txt

 To install the plugin, please upload the folder to your plugins folder and active the plugin.

 == Updates ==

 Updates to the plugin will be posted here, to http://thisismyurl.com/

 == Frequently Asked Questions ==

 == Donations ==

-If you would like to donate to help support future development of this tool, please visit [Christopher Ross](http://thisismyurl.com/?5731867)
+If you would like to donate to help support future development of this tool, please visit http://thisismyurl.com/downloads/tynt-insight-for-wordpress/

 == Change Log ==

+= 1.1.1.2014.06.27 =

+* Tweaked code to fix bug on settings
+* Changed setings to always show current settings via visiting settings
+* added support for WordPress settings API
+* fixed error on save
+* fixed documetnation errors
+* converted to object orientated code

-= 2.0.0 =
+= 1.1.0 =

 * Optimized code for WordPress 3.2
 * Changed Tynt storage method